 Summer is on its way!

 Nature and the great outdoors play an integral part in a child’s education at Pilgrims.
 The summer term’s topics, in particular, ensure that every year group has the opportunity to learn about the environment and life in the natural world.
-These are the topics we are covering this term:-

 Pre-School: Down on the Farm (to include a visit from a local farm, finding out about farm vehicles, animal babies, food from the farm and bees)